-• "Nothing"

-Interaction with Client Based on the findings, sequencers and field of study cadets do not receive much from the capstone course.
+- "Nothing" - Interaction with Client

+Based on the findings, sequencers and field of study cadets do not receive much from the capstone program.
 This distinction may be due to the fact that majors work with clients and organizations external to USMA while sequencers and field of study cadets primarily work with internal USMA organizations that in most cases provide the same project annually.
 The reason is not fully clear; however the answer may be found in recommendations sequencers and field of study cadets provide to improve the course.